IBM asks contractors to take a pay cut

 Big Blue is 'shifting service delivery model to dedicated employee workforce' but clients aren't happy

-EXCLUSIVE IBM is not just banning the hire of new contractors and telling existing contractors they won't get new gigs: now it is telling some current contractors they will have to take a pay cut.
+Exclusive IBM is not just banning the hire of new contractors and telling existing contractors they won't get new gigs: now it is telling some current contractors they will have to take a pay cut.

-Multiple IBM contractors in Australia have contacted The Register to say IBM's told them their rates will be cut, by ten per cent or more.
+Multiple IBM contractors in Australia have contacted The Register to say IBM has told them their rates will be cut, by ten per cent or more.
 The consequences of refusing the pay cut are unclear.
 We understand that the offer is not being made to all contractors, but cannot say if it is confined to Australia or more widespread.
 For what it is worth your story about the contractor freeze started with Australian sources but was quickly confirmed from other nations.

 But contractors around the world have told The Register that ban on temporary workers has not been well-explained to clients and is negatively impacting morale within the company.